stanislawbartkowski/bashcommon/README.md

 That's simply library of very common bash procs which can be embedded.
 Usage

 It requires as a minimum to set LOGFILE environment variable with path to log file.
+After LOGFILE is set, execute *touchlogfile*

 Usage example:
 ```bash